How Should DoD Contractors Prepare For CMMC?

 Where Does the CMMC Rule Stand?
 It’s Final for CMMC Compliance

-Phase 1: Begins with the effective date of the CMMC Title 48 rule, anticipated in early to mid-2025.
+Phase 1: November 10.
+2025 Phase 1 began.
 During this phase, Level 1 and Level 2 self-assessment requirements will be included in applicable solicitations and contracts as a condition of award.

 Phase 2: Starts one calendar year after Phase 1.
 Level 2 third-party assessments conducted by Certified Third-Party Assessment Organizations (C3PAOs) become a condition for contract awards.